ISCAM4/ISCAM/README.md

 This package collates and presents functions for ISCAM alongside some data to be used alongside the textbook.

 If you don't know how a function e.g. `EXAMPLE()` works, you can write `?EXAMPLE` in the console to get help.
+You can also find it on [the website](https://iscam4.github.io/ISCAM/index.html).
 Also look to the textbook/Canvas/homework to see how the function is used.

+You can load the workspace by using `load(url("https://github.com/ISCAM4/ISCAM/raw/refs/heads/master/inst/extdata/ISCAM.RData"))`

 Old Workspace: `load(url("http://www.rossmanchance.com/iscam3/ISCAM.RData"))`